NorMenMe/react-quiz/README.md

 //next :

-  -change the question status
-  - check the solution, if more solutions, show all the other
-    - read Leon about input data
+- issues:

+  - wrong status: onlaod shows 1, on submit counter get to 1, so default counter state is 0 but has to be shown as 1
-    - achieve:
+    - useEffect ?
-        - get the solution scope according to the scope of each question => receive state question number to be passed as the index for the array of array of the solutions

-        - if the index is equal of one of the item in the scope solution array => compare the index through all the items; iterate, each current item compared through all the solutions items;

 - @css the number is not centered

-      - too long ? move it to another module
+- refactor ternary Buttons ?